elavoie/pando-handbook/oopsla-2017/README.md

 ## Start Volunteers

-On of the other two nodes, start chromium with one tab that will load the volunteer code (other experiments later may request more than one tab per node):
+On the other two nodes, start chromium with one tab that will load the volunteer code (other experiments later may request more than one tab per node):

     ./chromium-tabs 1 VOLUNTEER_CODE_URL